‘e-Waste’ is generally applied to consumer electronic devices and gadgets that are near or at the end of its immediate useful life.

 - The Environmental Protection Agency estimates that only 15-20% of e-waste is recycled, the rest of these electronics go directly into landfills and incinerators

-- It foresees in 2030 developing countries discarding 400 million — 700 million obsolete personal computers per year compared to 200 million — 300 million in developed countries.
+- It’s foreseen in 2030 that developing countries will discard 400 million — 700 million obsolete personal computers per year compared to 200 million — 300 million in developed countries.

 - For every 1 million cell phones that are recycled, 15000kg of copper, 350kg of silver, 20kg of gold, and 10kg of palladium can be recovered.